daffainfo/ctf-writeup/CyberSecurityRumble Quals/README.md

 # CyberSecurityRumble Quals
 CTF writeup for The CyberSecurityRumble Quals 2023.
-I took part in this CTF competition (Solo), and got 61th place out of 600 users
+I took part in this CTF competition (Solo) and secured the 61th place out of 600 users

 | Category | Challenge |
 | --- | --- |